 American Dust is an online, interactive information structure noted as the preeminent bio-bibliographic resource on the life and work of American writer Richard Gary Brautigan (1935-1984).

 Brautigan, a novelist, poet, and short story writer, is often called the one author to best capture the zeitgeist of the challenging social, political, and cultural changes emanating from the epicenter of the so-called counterculture movement: the North Beach and Haight-Ashbury neighborhoods of San Francisco during the late 1960s-early 1970s.

-Brautigan's body of work includes ten novels, ten collections of poetry, a collection of short stories, an album of spoken voice recording, and uncollected non-fiction writings.
+Brautigan's body of work includes eleven novels, ten collections of poetry, a collection of short stories, an album of spoken voice recording, and uncollected non-fiction writings.
 He remains popular, especially abroad, where most of his works have been translated and remain in print.

-A more dynamic methodology . . .
+A dynamic methodology . . .